fasterthanlime/ooc-docs/source/compilers/executable-size.rst

 .. note::

     A ".a" file is a static version of a library.
-    Dynamic libraries usually have the ".so" extension on most *nix, .dll on Win32, and .dylib on Apple
+    Dynamic libraries usually have the ".so" extension on most \*nix, .dll on Win32, and .dylib on Apple.

 If you have installed the Boehm GC properly you can try the "-dyngc" switch.
 Down to 31KB for me =) Better.